 - Your privacy is important.
 AHS uses secure systems to support virtual care.
 Any personal or health information collected during your virtual visit is protected and used only for purposes allowed by the Health Information Act.
 It's used to provide for your care or treatment.
-Your healthcare provider keeps this information secure and private. - When you have a virtual care visit with your healthcare provider, it's important for you to be in a quiet, private space so your health information will only be heard or seen by those you choose.
+Your healthcare provider keeps this information secure and private.
+Questions related to the collection and privacy of your information should be directed to your healthcare provider - When you have a virtual care visit with your healthcare provider, it's important for you to be in a quiet, private space so your health information will only be heard or seen by those you choose.

-What is a virtual visit?
+What is a Virtual Visit?